julianfbeck/openpoll.app/README.md

 ## Self Hosting

 OpenPoll can be self-hosted.
-You can decide to either use Sqlite locally backed by Litestream or use the Turso.
+You can decide to either use Sqlite locally backed by Litestream or use Turso.
 To configure OpenPoll to use Litestream uncomment the specific lines inside the `db.ts` file and add `--use-litestream` to the Dockerfile `run.sh` script.

 Currently im running the OpenPoll on a [Fly.io](https://fly.io) instance.
 For more information on how to deploy OpenPoll to Fly.io see the [Fly.io Docs](https://fly.io/docs/)